XronForce/xronai/docs/index.md

 *   **Extensible Tool System:** Equip your Agents with custom capabilities.
 XronAI has a simple and powerful system for adding tools, such as the built-in `TerminalTool` which gives your agent persistent access to a shell environment.

-*   **MCP Integration:** Seamlessly connect your agents to remote tools and services using the Machine Communication Protocol (MCP), allowing for distributed and scalable agentic systems.
+*   **MCP Integration:** Seamlessly connect your agents to remote tools and services using the Model Context Protocol (MCP), allowing for distributed and scalable agentic systems.

 *   **Persistent History & Memory:** All conversations are automatically logged and managed, providing your agents with a persistent memory of past interactions within a session.